 Back to School Tips

-Here are some tips to help you avoid the stress and meltdowns that might come with transitioning back to school after summer break.
+Here are some tips to help you avoid the stress and meltdowns that might come with transitioning back to school after holidays break.

 Use a visual countdown:

-Your child will feel better prepared for the end of the summer/start of the new term if they can see exactly how many days, or sleeps, they have left.
+Your child will feel better prepared for the end of the holidays/start of the new year if they can see exactly how many days, or sleeps, they have left.
 Use a calendar, or a visual chart to count down the days so that it’s clear for them.

 Use social stories and visuals: